vimarsh244/ML4Sci_DeepLense_GSoC25/README.md

 Assignment questions from [here](https://docs.google.com/document/d/1a-5JiHph3K59gV3-kEZWzKYTFMvDeYiJvoE0U2I4x0w/edit?usp=sharing)

-Just attempted most of these questions as midsems were coming up and wanted to do something.
+Just attempted most of these questions as midsems were coming up and wanted to do something interesting.
 These problems were pretty cool and doable for the most part, hence attempted as many as I could.
 So far haven't made the focus on getting the best performance (accuracy, and all) just that the model is learning and that the task is being solved to an extent.

-## Assignments Overview
+## assignments overview

 - **Q5_PINN**
     The goal was to implement a physics-informed neural network for gravitational lensing.